Warishayat/python_70_days_challenge/README.md

 <br>
 solve the public private and protetcted specifiers in python
 <br>
-Day 47/70:
+Day 48/70:
 <br>
-solve the library Managment exercise.
+solve the instance method and some example.